 For the Öræfi region, information on depths of flooding and flow velocities was extracted from numerical simulations performed by Helgadóttir et al. (2015) (Figure V-7).
 The simulations were performed within the spatial limits, here referred to as hydraulic model boundary, of a 5 m cell-size Digital Elevation Model (DEM) that covers the Öræfajökull ice-cap and its non-glaciated surrounds.
+The DEM originates from an airborne LiDAR survey performed during the summers of 2011 and 2012.
+The vertical accuracy of the LiDAR measurements and the average density of the point cloud are estimated < 0.5 m and $\sim 0.33$ point/m, respectively (Jóhannesson et al., 2011; Jóhannesson et al., 2013).

-The DEM originates from an airborne LiDAR survey performed during the summers of instant release waves of water flowing at the surface of the glacier, using predefinitions of peak discharge at the glacier margins ranging 10,000 - 100,000 m3/s and average Manning roughness coefficients n ranging 0.05-0.15 s/m1/3.
+The simulations build upon melting scenarios in which melting of ice and snow is caused alternatively by (i) eruptions in the caldera and on the flanks of Öræfajökull ice-capped stratovolcano, and the (ii) formation of pyroclastic density currents (Gudmundsson et al., 2015).
+The floods were simulated as instant release waves of water flowing at the surface of the glacier, using predefinitions of peak discharge at the glacier margins ranging $10,000 - 100,000 \text{ m}^3$ /s and average Manning roughness coefficients n ranging $0.05-0.15 \text{ s/m}^{1/3}$ .
 It should be noted that the simulations made no account for sediment erosion and deposition.
-The results of the individual simulations were combined into one aggregated hazard scenario describing the maximum depths of flooding and maximum flow velocities that can be expected at every location within the 237 km2 of land identified at risk of flooding within the spatial limits of the hydraulic model.
+The results of the individual simulations were combined into one aggregated hazard scenario describing the maximum depths of flooding and maximum flow velocities that can be expected at every location within the 237 km of land identified at risk of flooding within the spatial limits of the hydraulic model.